eliranwong/ChromeOSLinux/troubleshooting/qt.qpa.plugin_cannot_load_xcb.md

 The above solution works with some applications.  <b>HOWEVER,</b> some other applications have issues with chrome os wayland compositor that:

-1) main window open and closes again
+1) main window open and closes repetitively

 2) input method "fcitx" breaks